hamzaouadia/JANI/docs/traceability-offline.md

 ## How to reach parity later (recommended implementation steps)

-If you decide to make traceability behave like `operationsClient`, implement the following in `apps/mobile/src/features/traceability/api/traceabilityApi.ts`:

-- Add a helper `computeTraceabilityBase()` that mirrors `operationsClient.computeOperationsBase()`: when `typeof window !== 'undefined'` map Docker hostnames to `localhost` and default to port `4002`.

-- Import `getAuthToken` and attach the Authorization header per-request:
-  - `const token = await getAuthToken(); if (token) config.headers.Authorization = `Bearer ${token}`;`

-- Add a response interceptor that:
+Parity implementation (what we did)

+The parity steps described below have been implemented in `apps/mobile/src/features/traceability/api/traceabilityApi.ts`:

+- `computeTraceabilityBase()` mirrors `operationsClient` and maps web builds to `http://localhost:4002` when appropriate.
+- `getAuthToken()` is used in a request interceptor to attach `Authorization: Bearer <token>` when available.
-  - On network-level errors (no `error.response`) and mutating HTTP methods (POST/PUT/PATCH/DELETE), calls `enqueueRest({ method, url, body, headers })` and returns a synthetic `{ data: { queued: true }, status: 202 }` response.
+- A response interceptor enqueues mutating requests on network-level failures via `enqueueRest({ method, url, body, headers })` and returns a synthetic queued response `{ data: { queued: true }, status: 202 }` to the caller.

-- Keep `syncOfflineEvents` as the explicit batch-sync mechanism; the enqueue-on-failure approach makes the UX tolerant of intermittent connectivity but `syncOfflineEvents` can be used as a catch-all manual sync or for background sync.
+`syncOfflineEvents` remains in place as an explicit batch sync endpoint and is still useful for manual sync or background processors.

 ## Quick smoke-test steps (manual)